Nicktz/Texevier/Readme.md

 Doing research in R allows you to verify your work easily.
 This template is designed to save the researcher time in terms of setting up a proper template for doing formal research.
 This is something which could feel daunting and can be time-consuming for even intermediate LaTeX and R users.
 This package is intended to get you started in less than a minute.

 Feel free to edit the templates and use this as a starting point for your own research.

+Thanks to [Hanjo Odendaal](https://github.com/HanjoStudy) for adding some valuable code in the template creator as well.